 Any time I’m creating or editing text in my browser, Grammarly catches my mistakes.
 There’s a good reason why it’s one of the most popular Chrome extensions in the world.

-Grammarly has a free version, free forever on any number of devices; a Premium plan costing $139 per year, $59.95 per quarter, or $29.95 per month; and a Business plan for teams.
+Grammarly has a free forever version.
+There’s also a Premium plan costing $139 per year or $29.95 per month.
 If you have a Premium Grammarly account, you get access to enhanced functionality through the Chrome extension too.

-Here’s how to install it—and then, how to get the best out of it.
-See the end of the post for troubleshooting tips.
+Here’s how to install it and how to get the best out of it.

 How to install Grammarly for Chrome